MasseR/statskell/README.markdown

 Abstract
 ========

-statskell is a statistics collection daemon.
+statskell is a daemon that collects statistics and propagates them to a proper db.
 It came to be after reading [Measure anything, measure everything](http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/) article.
 The purpose is to have a simple interface for counting 'stuff'.
 For example you can record failed and successful login attempts of your site.
 If